memoryleak47/slotted-egraphs-artifact/README.md

 ## SDQL

-In order to benchmark all files from the baseline (using egg), you need to go to the folder `sdql/baseline` and run `bench.sh`.
+In order to benchmark all files, you need to go to the folder `sdql` and run `main.sh`.
-Similarly, in order to run the slotted version, go to `sdql/slotted` and run `bench.sh`.

-In both cases, the results will be written to `gen_log1.txt` and `gen_log2.txt` (TODO: explain why two separate files).
+In both cases, the results will be written to `bench.txt` and `mttkrp.txt` in each folder `baseline` and `slotted`.

-The results from this Table correspond to Table 1 in our paper.
+The results from `bench.txt` correspond to Table 1 in our paper, while the results from `mttkrp.txt` correspond to Table 2.

 The baseline uses egg with one small change (see [here](https://github.com/amirsh/egg/commit/5b19ed7dd5870a42370d5fb8825410072f51410c)): When counting the number of e-nodes in the Runner, we use `total_number_of_nodes` instead of `total_size`.
 This is a fairer comparison, as eggs `total_size` also counts e-nodes that could have been cleaned up -- and are cleaned up in our slotted implementation.